slsa-framework/source-tool/DESIGN.md

 ### Provenance-Based

-In the provenance based approach the reusable workflow fetches any attestations from the commit prior to the current commit.
+In the provenance based approach the tool fetches any attestations from the commit prior to the current commit and then:

-These attestations are provided to the `sourcetool` `checklevelprov` command which then:

 1. Computes the level the current commit is eligible for based on the same approach taken by [control-only](#control-only).
 Sets the control start time to ~now (it does _not_